Obituary of Angeline Trivieri

 She is survived by her three children, Gail Trivieri of Westmoreland, Carmen and Dee Trivieri of Eugene, OR and Tammy and Jim Kimball of Westmoreland; three beloved grandchildren, Briana and Dylan Kimball of Westmoreland and Angelica Trivieri of Eugene, OR; two cherished great-grandsons, Kyle Williams and Andrew Severe; her sister Julia Spina of Utica; and many nieces, nephews and their families.
 She was predeceased by her husband; and her sisters and brothers, Teresa Cognetti, Mary Ruffo, Rose Barone, Joseph Astalfa, Albert Astalfa and Anthony Astalfa.

-Services will be held at a later date with burial in Westmoreland Cemetery.
+Services will be held at 10am Saturday, June 9, 2018 at Church of the Annunciation in Clark Mills with burial in Westmoreland Cemetery.

 The family wishes to extend their heartfelt thanks to Dr. Nagi El-Khoury and his staff who have taken care of “Angie” for many, many years and a special thank you to the rehab staff at The Grand, Kim, Karen and Jennifer, as well as the nurses and aides that cared for her during her stay there and became like family.